jMotif/jmotif-R/README.md

 ![an application of SAX transform (3 letters word size and 3 letters alphabet size) to an 8 points time series ](https://raw.githubusercontent.com/jMotif/jmotif-R/master/inst/fig_sax83.png)

-#### 4.0 Time series SAX transform via sliding window (`sax_via_window(ts, win_size, paa_size, alp_size, nr_strategy, n_threshold)`)
+#### 4.0 Time series SAX transform via sliding window
-Another common way to use SAX is to apply the procedure to sliding window-extracted subseries.
-This technique is used in SAX-VSM, where it unables the conversion of time series into the word bags.
+Another common way to use SAX is to apply the procedure to sliding window-extracted subseries (`sax_via_window(ts, win_size, paa_size, alp_size, nr_strategy, n_threshold)`).
+This technique is used in SAX-VSM, where it unables the conversion of a time series into the word bags.
+Note, the use of a numerosity reduction strategy.

 #### 5.0 SAX-VSM classifier
 While the parameters optimization sampler discussed in our paper is yet to be coded, the current code provides a reference implementation of SAX-VSM classification and a characteristic patterns dicovery framework.